Some notes to consider – Dick Hogan

 Note: A PDF brochure of key Earthcare concepts is available here and can easily be shared with others.
 LEYM member meetings are encouraged to copy this content and that which follows for their members.

-New Bioregional Awareness Booklet
+Bioregional Awareness Booklet

 Getting Started!
 Growing Our Sense of Spirit‑Home the Bioregional Way is now available for download in two formats.
-The 29-page booklet was prepared by the Lake Erie Yearly Meeting Earthcare Committee for attendees of the Lake Erie Yearly Meeting of Friends in June, 2008, especially for those attending the EarthCare Committee Workshop.
+The 29-page booklet was prepared by the Lake Erie Yearly Meeting Earthcare Committee for attendees of Lake Erie Yearly Meeting in June, 2008, especially for those attending the EarthCare Committee Workshop.
 All others are encouraged to read and be inspired by this friendly introduction to our local environment.